-- Certification Regarding Debarment, Suspension, Ineligibility, and Other Responsibility Matters Primary Covered Transactions (OJP Form 4061/2 or like form).
+- Certification Regarding Lobbying: Debarment, Suspension and Other Responsibility Matters; and Drug-Free Workplace Requirements (OJP Form 4061/6).
 Certifications must be completed and submitted by recipients of discretionary awards to the awarding agency's program offices during the application stage.
 Block/formula recipients are exempt from submission of this certification but are responsible for monitoring subrecipient submissions of the lower tier certification (OJP Form 4061/1) and for maintaining them at the State level.

 In summary, the debarment and suspension common rule requires that both recipients and their subrecipients certify they will comply with the debarment and suspension common rule.
 Subcontractors are not required to certify if their subaward is less than $100,000.